 Following its formal decision-making, each council forwards the proposal for additional remuneration to the Authority for consideration and inclusion in the determination.
 The Authority provides forms and worksheets for councils to use.

 Information required includes:

-* Note: If an elected member will hold more than one position, the titles of the positions must be combined and the proposed additional remuneration must cover the combined positions.
+* Note: If a local government member will hold more than one position, the titles of the positions must be combined and the proposed additional remuneration must cover the combined positions.
 For example, councillor A holds the combined positions of chair of the regulatory committee and chair of the services committee and the proposed additional remuneration covering the combined positions is $15,000.